 - TransGrid Services: on its A$600 million revolving capex facility enabling it to continue to deliver services to its fast growing pipeline of long-term contracted load and renewable energy infrastructure projects.

 - TransGrid Services: on the issuance of a $295 million Subordinated Note to the CEFC.

 - Transurban: in relation to the acquisition of the debt in Cross City Tunnel and subsequent acquisition of and project financing of Cross City Tunnel.

-- CPPIB, AusSuper and Borealis Consortium: acted on the bid by the consortium regarding the privatisation of TransGrid.
+- CPPIB, AusSuper and Borealis Consortium: on the bid by the consortium regarding the privatisation of TransGrid.